shpml/fundamentals/11_chapter/12_assessment.md

 7) We have the ability to 'flip' the card.
 This will require us to grab images first.
 [Bicycle Playing Cards](http://wheels-cards.wc.lt/bicycle_cards.html) are available to use for your personal project.
 You should download these and find a King and Queen image to your liking.
 Once you've found images you like, add them to your project's folder.
 It would be best to place them in the _root_ directory of that folder.

+> **INFO** You may need to add a CSS selector that targets your `img` elements and gives them a height/width if the images you use are very large.

 8) In your `cardElement`'s `click` event listener, set the `cardElement`'s innerHTML to an image of either a King of Queen.
 You will need to get the `data-card` attribute to decide which image to display.
+You can then use that 'data-card' value to decide which image to use using an if statement.

 >  **NOTE** We can create an `img` tag as a string.
 For example... `<img src="my_king.png" alt="King of Spades" />` is an image that would render a King of Spades.
 We can set `cardElement`'s `innerHTML` value to a string.
 So, we could set `cardElement.innerHTML = '<img src="my_king.png" alt="King of Spades" />';`.